lammps/lammps/doc/src/pg_python.rst

 **************************

 The :py:class:`PyLammps <lammps.PyLammps>` class is a wrapper that creates a simpler, more "Pythonic" interface to common LAMMPS functionality.
 LAMMPS data structures are exposed through objects and properties.
 This makes Python scripts shorter and more concise.
+See the :doc:`PyLammps Tutorial
+<Howto_pylammps>` for an introduction on how to use this interface.

 .. autoclass:: lammps.PyLammps
    :members: